 In the "Chubu Electric Power Group Medium-term Management Plan," the Group listed the measures toward restarting the Hamaoka Nuclear Power Station as one of the important initiatives.
 The Group has been steadily advancing its safety improvement measures based on the new regulatory requirements of the NRA and is working to strengthen its internal structure and proceeding with the preparation so that the Group can apply for the regulatory approval of the NRA without fail at an early stage.
-Towards the realization of a carbon-free society in 2050 as announced in its "Zero Emissions Challenge 2050" policy, the Group works on the decarbonization of electricity by maximizing the use of renewable energy and non-fossil energy from nuclear power.
+Towards the realization of a carbon-free society in 2050 as announced in its "Zero Emissions Challenge 2050" policy, the Group works on the decarbonization of electricity by maximizing the use of appropriateness of the Group's judgment on the valuation of non-current assets used in the nuclear power production business included the following: